 When the maximum supply of 21 million bitcoins has been mined, users will no longer receive new bitcoins for verifying blocks.
 However, they will continue to receive transaction fees – contributed by those making payments – as an incentive to verify transactions.
 It is estimated that the last new bitcoin will be mined in 2140.
 At this point, the cryptocurrency will become deflationary as coins can be ‘lost’ through user error – for example, by sending coins to an invalid address.

 Bitcoin halves due to the design of its software, which was created by a mysterious person or group using the assumed pseudonym ‘Satoshi Nakamoto’.
 While Satoshi hasn’t explicitly explained the reasons behind halvings, many have speculated that the system was designed to distribute coins more quickly at the beginning to incentivise people to join the network and mine new blocks.
 Under this theory, block rewards were programmed to halve at regular intervals because the value of each coin rewarded was deemed likely to increase as the network expanded.

 One criticism of bitcoin’s design – including halvings and the finite supply of 21 million coins – is that it encourages users to save rather than spend in the hopes that coins will increase in value over time.
 This may have fuelled boom and bust cycles in the past, with users hoarding coins only to cash out at key levels.
 Some have also compared bitcoin to a pyramid (Ponzi) scheme for similar reasons, arguing that the system’s design has disproportionately rewarded users who got in early.

 Get expert news and analysis on bitcoin

-With more than 40 years in trading and over 195,000 clients around the globe, we’re the world’s No.1 CFD and spread betting provider.2 Open an account to stay up to date with the latest cryptocurrency news, and set alerts to notify you of significant price movements.
+With more than 40 years in trading and over 195,000 clients around the globe, we’re the world’s No.1 CFD provider.1 Open an account to stay up to date with the latest cryptocurrency news, and set alerts to notify you of significant price movements.